-Countries of the highly-cited Researchers 2025
+Countries of the Highly-Cited Researchers + [ 2026 Updated Information]

 Which countries have the highest “highly-cited” researchers?

-Countries with highly-cited researchers:
+Countries with highly-cited researchers [2026 Update]

 The world of academic research is intensely competitive, with a constant drive to push the boundaries of knowledge.
 A key metric for assessing the influence and impact of individual scholars and, by extension, the strength of a nation's research output, is the number of citations their work receives.
 This leads to the compilation of various highly cited researchers lists, providing insights into the countries with highly-cited researchers and their contributions to the global scientific community.